Sleep Apnea Treatment Cambridge

 One of the most obvious consequences of having your sleep constantly interrupted by sleep apnea is that you’re likely to feel very drowsy during the day.
 Not only can this take a toll on your quality of life, but it could also put you at a higher risk for accidents while driving.

-Additionally, sleep apnea is linked to a number of life-threatening health issues such as strokes and heart attacks.
+Sleep apnea has also been linked to a number of life-threatening health issues such as stroke, heart disease, heart attacks, and high blood pressure.
 The longer you ignore sleep apnea, the more likely you are to experience such dangerous complications.
 As such, you should have your sleep disorder diagnosed and treated sooner rather than later.

 Sleep Apnea Treatment Options

 You may have heard that CPAP therapy is the traditional way to treat sleep apnea.
-However, this option is not for everyone, as many people find CPAP machines to be too noisy or uncomfortable.
-Luckily, our dentists have some alternative treatment options you might be interested in looking at.
+However, this option is not for everyone, as many people find CPAP machines to be too noisy or uncomfortable to sleep with.
+Luckily, our dentists have some alternative treatment options that may be a better fit for you.

-For one thing, we can provide you with an oral appliance that has been customized for your specific smile.
-When you wear this appliance at night, it will help you maintain an open airway.
-This makes it less likely that an obstruction will occur, thus making it easier to enjoy restful, uninterrupted sleep.
+We can provide you with an oral appliance that has been customized for you based on a digital impression of your mouth, making it comfortable and effective.
+When you wear this appliance at night, it will prevent airway collapse.
+This prevents airway obstruction so you can enjoy restful, uninterrupted sleep.

-Another option we provide is a laser treatment using Fotona NightLase technology, which involves exposing the tissues in your mouth to laser pulses.
-This causes the tissues to tighten, which can reduce your sleep apnea symptoms.
+Another option we provide is laser treatment with our Fotona NightLase laser, which involves exposing the tissues in your mouth to laser pulses.
+This causes the tissues to tighten, which can reduce your sleep apnea symptoms by preventing airway obstruction.
 We can complete this treatment fairly quickly, and you should be able to return to your normal routine immediately afterward.

 Understanding the Cost of Sleep Apnea Treatment

 Our patients tend to ask us a variety of questions about sleep apnea treatment, and one of the most common is, “How much is it going to cost?”
-The exact number can be influenced by a number of factors.
-You should have a firm grasp on the financial aspect of your care before you agree to anything.
+The exact number can be influenced by several factors.
+Our team will provide you with a firm grasp on the financial aspect of your care before moving forward with treatment.
 Below is an overview of the basics that you need to know about the cost of sleep apnea treatment.

 Does Dental Insurance Cover the Cost of Sleep Apnea Treatment?